 The Family Start Programme is an intensive home based service which works alongside parents/caregivers to help achieve better health, education and social outcomes for their children.
 We support families in the areas of child development and safety, mental health, substance abuse, addictions, domestic violence or any other issues pertaining to family needs.

 Family Start is a free and voluntary home based programme that provides intensive ongoing support to parents of new born children for the first five years of a child's life.

 Each family is matched with a family/whanau worker appropriate to their needs.

 The family/whānau worker will work with you to develop a plan that best suits the needs of your family and then they will help your family reach your goals in the plan.
 We work alongside other agencies such as Well Child Services, Plunket, Budgeting Advice, and Government Agencies.

-Families can be come to us, beginning when the mother is three months pregnant up until the child turns one year old, and can remain involved long term until the child is 5 years old or starts school.
-In special cases we agree to start working with a family when their child is under two years of age.
+Families can come to us, beginning when the mother is pregnant up until the child turns one year old, or older with manager’s discretion.
+The family can remain involved long term until the child is 5 years old or starts school.

 Families must be prepared to be available for visits in the home.
 Beginning with weekly visits and then fortnightly once we have gotten to know each other and worked through some of the things you may be needing assistance with.

 To be eligible for the Family Start Programme you must live in or within 30 minutes of the Invercargill city boundary or in the Te Anau, Manapouri, Mataura or Gore townships.